Steven Q. Simpson, MD

 Chief Medical Officer

-Dr. Steven Q. Simpson is a Professor of Medicine and Acting Director of the Division of Pulmonary and Critical Care Medicine at the University of Kansas.
-He is also Chair of Interdisciplinary Critical Care at the University of Kansas Hospital and Medical Director of three intensive care units.
+Dr. Steven Q. Simpson is Professor of Medicine at the University of Kansas in the Division of Pulmonary, Critical Care, and Sleep Medicine, where he previously served as Division Director, Director of three ICUs, Chair of the Sepsis Team, and Chair of Multidisciplinary Critical Care.
 He has done research in all areas of severe sepsis from molecular and cellular mechanisms, to translational studies, to quality improvement studies.

 He was a founder, in 2005, of the Midwest Critical Care Collaborative, a multidisciplinary and interprofessional collaborative effort to improve the quality of critical care services throughout the Midwest.
 In 2007, he initiated the Kansas Sepsis Project, a statewide program to improve severe sepsis care and outcomes throughout the state via continuing education both in sepsis and in quality improvement principles, and via inter-professional collaboration.
 He is currently heading a BCBS-sponsored sepsis collaborative among Kansas City metro area hospitals and is a contributing faculty member of the ongoing Surviving Sepsis Campaign collaboratives, leading the effort in the Midwest.
 He is a participant in the 2016 review and update of the Surviving Sepsis Campaign Guidelines.